 In an experimental evaluation, the developed framework is used to obtain verified stack-space bounds for micro benchmarks as well as real system code.
 The examples include the verified operating-system kernel CertiKOS, parts of the MiBench embedded benchmark suite, and programs from the CompCert benchmarks.
 The derived bounds are close to the measured stack-space usage of executions of the compiled programs on a Linux x86 system.

-Categories and Subject Descriptors D.2.4 [Software Engineering]: Software/Program Verification; D.3.3 [Programming Languages]: Processors-Compilers
+Categories and Subject Descriptors D.2.4 [Software Engineering]: Software/Program Verification; F.3.1 [Logics and Meanings of Programs]: Specifying and Verifying and Reasoning about Programs; D.3.3 [Programming Languages]: Processors-Compilers